 See what other customers are saying on the Testimonials page.

 Contact Mike --->

 What does "professional" mean when it comes to brush hogging and other tractor work?
 Being a professional means many things including:

 I don't waste time on the job.
 This is your money and I want to be a good steward of your trust in me.

 I will show up when I say I will or make sure you know immediately if there is a delay.

 I take good care of my equipment and it will be in good shape when I arrive.
 Break downs happen but are extremely rare.

 I will show up clean, use proper language, and always be respectful of your property.

-My hourly rate is $70/hr but not all hourly rates are created equal!
+Ten percent of my hourly rate immediately goes to support local non-profits and charitable organizations who help our fellow citizens in need.
+By hiring me, you are also supporting great causes.
+My hourly rate is $90/hr but not all hourly rates are created equal!
 And certainly not all equipment/operators get the same work done in the same amount of time.
 Here's a great example:

 I try to never charge a project minimum because I can't stand the idea of charging for 2hrs of work if it only takes 1hr.
 If it really is a small job (and I do LOTS of them), I'm happy to discuss best options for you and it will likely just involve a nominal fee for travel time.